E-commerce

 Three possible meanings of the word “platform” at Amazon

-1) The consumer marketplace: millions of buyers search for and purchase on Amazon; third-party sellers list offers, often competing on the same product page.
+1) The consumer marketplace: millions of buyers search and buy on Amazon; third-party sellers list offers, often competing on the same product detail page.

-2) Seller tools: Seller Central brings together listings, inventory, orders, performance, paid advertising on Amazon, and compliance.
+2) Seller tools: Seller Central brings together listings, inventory, orders, performance, paid advertising on Amazon, compliance.

-3) Other group activities: web services (AWS), content, etc. This is not what most merchants mean when they say "selling on Amazon," but the term "platform" can be confusing.
+3) Other group businesses: web services (AWS), content, etc. That is not what most merchants mean when they say «sell on Amazon», but the term «platform» is confusing.

-Amazon does not provide you with a domain name and an independent site identity like a traditional store builder: you operate within the Amazon environment, under its terms.
+Amazon does not provide you with an independent domain name and site identity like a traditional store builder: you operate within the Amazon environment, under its terms.

 Common confusion with AWS